Annual, non-competitive event in St. John's, NL

 Total fees: $900

 Transportation to and from the Festival is the responsibility of each school/ensemble.
-Some schools may be eligible for travel support funding through the NL Department of Education School Touring Program.
+Some schools may be eligible for travel support funding through the NL Department of Education School Travel Grant.

 In 2023, the first Rotary Music Festival after the COVID-19 pandemic, we encouraged directors to “come as they are” with whatever repertoire best suited their ensembles at the time.
 All groups are currently still encouraged to participate in Rotary this way – without the barrier of having to prepare specific repertoire – if that is what is right for your ensemble.